411 (telephone number): Landline telephone directory assistance

-Since the 1984 Bell System divestiture, the RBOCs in the United States have priced 4-1-1 use higher to an average of US$1.25 per call, compared to $0.50 CAD in most of Canada, providing opportunities for competing services in the United States, such as ad-sponsored 1-800-FREE-411.
+Since the 1984 Bell System divestiture, the RBOCs in the United States have priced 411 use higher to an average of US$1.25 per call, compared to $0.50 CAD in most of Canada, providing opportunities for competing services in the United States, such as ad-sponsored 1-800-FREE-411.

 Wireless telephone directory listings

 In addition to the local and long-distance directory services, there is also a "Wireless 411 Service".
 As specified by the industry, the service will give wireless subscribers the choice of including their wireless phone numbers in directory assistance services.

 Consumers can opt in to listing their name and cellphone number with directory assistance services, such as 411.
 The information is currently not published in print or online directories.
 Additionally, the information is not added to, or otherwise shared with, marketing lists or telemarketing firms.

-The service will allow any landline or wireless phone user to call 4-1-1 and be connected to the wireless listing of a subscriber who has chosen to participate in the service.
+The service will allow any landline or wireless phone user to call 411 and be connected to the wireless listing of a subscriber who has chosen to participate in the service.
 Carriers who make up the industry LLC creating the service include Alltel (now absorbed by Verizon Wireless), AT&T, T-Mobile, and Sprint Nextel (now absorbed by T-Mobile).

-Withdrawal of 4-1-1 services
+Withdrawal of 411 services

-In the United States cellular market, AT&T announced its withdrawal of 4-1-1 service for its wireless phone customers, effective November 1, 2022.
-AT&T also announced it will discontinue landline 4-1-1 services in 21 states starting January 1, 2023.
+In the United States cellular market, AT&T announced its withdrawal of 411 service for its wireless phone customers, effective November 1, 2022.
+AT&T also announced it would discontinue landline 411 services in 21 states starting January 1, 2023.